-- Title, aims and purpose of the research;
+- · Title, aims and purpose of the research;

 - · Brief overview of the academic literature relevant to your field;

 - Proposed design/methods;

-- Academic contributions of your research.
+- · Academic contributions of your research.

-- Bibliographic References
+- · Bibliographic References

 - 4) Two academic or professional references

 Candidates must approach referees themselves and include references with their application.
-The
+The reference must detail the applicant's research strengths.

-5) Degree certificates and Transcripts (including translations if applicable)

-6) If relevant, proof of English Language Competency (see institutional requirements for entry)
+- 5) Degree certificates and Transcripts (including translations if applicable) - 6) If relevant, proof of English Language Competency (see institutional requirements for entry)